Image: PARK(ing) Day 2022, Judge's Choice winner, Raylene Beales' Camp Curious

-We've also increased the fee paid to participants from $150 to $300 for this round.
+We've also increased the contribution paid to participants to $500!

 The mission of PARK(ing) Day is to call attention to the need for more urban open space, to generate critical debate around how public space is created and allocated, and to improve the quality of urban human habitat.
 We welcome submissions from creatives and community groups interested in taking over a Cuba Street car park for the course of one day.